What is the best the way to filter PFAS from tap water?

 TAPP vs PUR water filter, what’s best?

 Choosing the right faucet water filter can be difficult.
-We will help guide you through the decision of making the right choice of PUR vs TAPP water filters and other brands.
-First, we analyze the key selection criteria and then provide a summary overview.
+We will help guide you through the decision of making the right choice of TAPP vs PUR water filters and other brands.
+First, we analyze the key selection criteria and then provide a summary overview at the end.

 What does the filter need to remove?

 Most tap water in North America and Europe is considered safe to drink (referred to as potable) according to international standards.
 Generally, tap water is of a higher standard than bottled water thanks to strict regulation.
-Therefore the main reason for using a water filter is aesthetic in terms of taste and odor.
-The second reason to use a water filter is … Read more…
+Therefore the main … Read more…

 Maybe you have read lately the recent news that 93% of bottled water around the world and 92% of tap water is contaminated with microplastics.
 A recent report also concludes that most human poo contains microplastics and we have no idea what the impact of this is on humans.